midearth-labs/fit-journey/game/design/architecture.md

 ## Executive Summary

 FitJourney is a gamified fitness knowledge platform that combines daily quiz challenges, habit tracking, and avatar progression to motivate users to learn about fitness while building healthy habits.
-The system uses pre-generated AI content to minimize runtime costs while providing engaging, personalized experiences through streak tracking, achievements, and social sharing.
+The system uses pre-generated AI content to minimize runtime costs while providing engaging, personalized experiences through streak tracking and social sharing.

 The architecture follows a modern web application pattern with Next.js frontend, Supabase backend, and enhanced offline capabilities through PWA features.
 Content is generated offline using AI tools and stored as static JSON files, ensuring fast performance and low operational costs.
 Users primarily interact online with offline fallback for content viewing.